Live ‘The Good Life’ and rock out with Thirsty Merc this October.

 - Lake Hume is only 15 minutes from town.
 Take a walk across the Hume Dam Wall and stay for spectacular sunset views.

-- You can use your New South Wales OR Victorian fishing license at Lake Hume, so why not hitch your boat, pack the fishing rod and stay at Discovery Parks Lake Hume, Victoria or Discovery Parks Lake Hume, New South Wales.
+- You can use your New South Wales OR Victorian fishing license at Lake Hume, so why not hitch your boat, pack the fishing rod and stay at Discovery Parks Lake Hume.

 - Bonegilla Migrant Experience is open 10.00am – 4.00pm every day.
 Discover the incredible journeys made by the 320,000 migrants who arrived here between 1947 and 1971.

 - Albury Wodonga is surrounded by hills, so we are blessed with some beautiful lookout points.
-Check out Huon Hill Lookout, Eastern Hill Reserve, Nail Can Hill, or Monument Hill Reserve.
+Check out Huon Hill Lookout and Eastern Hill Reserve.

 - The Wodonga Rail Bypass was sweet relief to city drivers, but also left room for the development of Junction Place.
 The former railway station is now a hub of dining and leisure.
-Dine on the old platform at Bean Station Cafe or have a beer in The goods shed.
-Grab an ice cream from Topolino Gelateria or a coffee at Piccolo pod.
-Stick around for the On the Border Community Markets from 9.00am – 1.00pm on Sunday 5 October.
+Eat breakfast on the old platform at Bean Station Cafe then stick around for the On the Border Community Markets from 9.00am – 1.00pm on Sunday 5 October.

-- Our region is filled with talented artists and we are lucky to have an abundance of public art – take a walk along the Gateway Island Trail or Yindyamarra Sculpture walk to discover sculptures by local indigenous artists or check out the Albury Wodonga Public Art Trail to explore local murals.
+- Our region is filled with talented artists and we are lucky to have an abundance of public art – take a walk along the Yindyamarra Sculpture Walk to discover sculptures by local indigenous artists or check out the Albury Wodonga Public Art Trail to explore local murals.

 - It’s only a short trip to Rutherglen for the wine lovers’ playground.

-- When the sun sets and you’re ready to start partying again, Temperance and general have great cocktails, or head back to Beer deluxe for more music and good times.
+- When the sun sets and you’re ready to start partying again head back to Beer Deluxe for more music and good times.